Volkswagen T-Roc SUV review

 If you’re after a Volkswagen SUV but a T-Cross is too small and a Tiguan is too big, you’re in luck - the Volkswagen T-Roc is right in the middle of the two.
 It shares a lot of tech and engineering with the excellent VW Golf, but with a stylish SUV body.
 It’s proved a popular recipe, too – Volkswagen has sold more than a million since its launch, giving it a mid-life update in 2022.

 To stand out from the crowd, each of these small SUVs has a distinctive look and the T-Roc is no exception.
-It features large LED daytime running lights and plastic cladding over the wheel arches and around the door sills to give it a more rugged look.
-There are a wide range of paint options, plusyou can also add a contrasting roof.
+It features large LED daytime running lights, plus plastic cladding over the wheel arches and around the door sills to give it a more rugged look.
+There are a wide range of paint options, plus you can also add a contrasting roof.

 There are plenty of engines to choose from in the T-Roc, starting with the 109bhp 1.0-litre TSI petrol.
-This model is good enough for most and should be economical but there’s always the option of the 1.5-litre TSI with 148bhp or even the 187bhp 2.0-litre TSI model.
+This model will offer enough performance for most urban drivers and should be economical, but there’s always the option of the 1.5-litre TSI with 148bhp or even the 187bhp 2.0-litre TSI model.
 This model has 4MOTION four-wheel drive and seven-speed DSG automatic gearbox and comes in high-spec trim levels only.
 There’s also the T-Roc R (reviewed separately), a range-topping, high performance version for keen drivers, and even a T-Roc Cabriolet convertible if you must.

-While the T-Roc feels well-suited to petrol power, there are some diesel options that will be good for long-distance driving.
+While the T-Roc feels well-suited to petrol power, there are some diesel options that are well suited to long-distance driving.
 The range starts with the 2.0-litre TDI making 113bhp, though there’s a 148bhp version of this engine as well.
 Buyers after any sort of hybrid power or electrification will have to look elsewhere, at rivals such as the Kia Niro.